mlabs-haskell/doc-drive-cardano-components/docs/examples/payToScript.md

 # Transaction to a script address

-This example is taken from the PPP0303
+This example is taken from the [PPP0303](https://github.com/input-output-hk/plutus-pioneer-program/tree/third-iteration/code/week03)

-Building a transaction with a payment to a script address comes with two major changes.
+Building a transaction with a payment to a script address comes with two major changes compared to the [simple transaction](./simpleTx.md).
 First, instead of a payment key hash, we need a script hash for our address. and second, we need to provide a datum hash (or, since the beginning of the Babagge era, alternatively a `TxOutDatumInline`).

 So how do we get script address?
 Same as for a key address, we can use `cardano-cli address build`, but this time instead of a verification key, we must provide a `Script`.